Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Introduction

 \section{Introduction}

-One of the primary sources of gravitational waves which currently operating ground-based interferometric detectors LIGO \cite{LIGO}, Virgo \cite{Virgo}, GEO600 \cite{GEO600}, and TAMA300 \cite{TAMA300} are trying to detect, are rotating neutron stars located in our Galaxy.
-They are expected sources of almost monochromatic gravitational waves and in the present paper we consider the problem of construction of efficient banks of templates needed to detect this kind of waves.
+The era of first-generation ground-based interferometric gravitational-wave detectors (LIGO \cite{LIGO}, Virgo \cite{Virgo}, GEO600 \cite{GEO600}, and TAMA300 \cite{TAMA300}) is over and the detectors are now undergoing major upgrades.
+One of the primary sources of gravitational waves for both first-generation detectors as well as their advanced, second-generation versions (including advanced LIGO \cite{aLIGO} and advanced Virgo \cite{aVirgo} instruments), are rotating neutron stars located in our Galaxy (\cite{CutlerThorne2002}; see Ref.\ \cite{2012--Weinstein} for short review of astronomy and astrophysics with gravitational waves in the advanced detector era).
+They are expected sources of \emph{almost monochromatic} gravitational waves (which are often a bit too broadly called just continuous waves) and in the present paper we consider the specific problem related with the \emph{maximum-likelihood $\F$-statistic-based detection} of this kind of waves in the detector's noise: construction of efficient banks of templates.

-Depending on what is \emph{a priori} known about gravitational-wave sources we are looking for, searches can be splitted into targeted, directed, and all-sky (or blind) searches.
-In \emph{targeted} searches both the position of the source in the sky and the wave's frequency together with spindown parameters are known.
+Depending on what is \emph{a priori} known about sources of gravitational waves we are looking for, searches can be splitted into targeted, directed, and all-sky (or blind) searches.
+In \emph{targeted} searches both the position of the source in the sky and the wave's frequency together with spindown parameters (i.e., the time derivatives of the frequency evaluated at some reference moment of time) are known.
 If one assumes that only the position of the source in the sky is known but one does not know the frequency and the spindown parameters, one performs \emph{directed} searches for gravitational-wave signals.
 Finally, in \textit{all-sky} or \textit{blind} searches one assumes that both the position of the source in the sky and the frequency and spindown parameters are not known.